cylc/cylc-doc/src/user-guide/writing-workflows/optional-outputs.rst

 corresponding member task outputs.

-If the member outputs are not singled out explicitly elsewhere in the graph, then they default to expected.
+If the member outputs are not singled out explicitly elsewhere in the graph, then they default to being expected outputs.

 For example, if ``f1`` and ``f2`` are members of ``FAM``, then this: